 - Your site must be responsive or Mobile optimized

 - You cannot have pop ups blocking your content

-- Your site has to load onto mobile devices very quickly.
+- Your site has to load on to mobile devices very quickly.

 What to do If it's bad news?

-All you have to do is go to your websites admin dashboard, select appearance, themes, get new then type in responsive in the search box and a few hundred will appear.
+If your website fails the check test go to your websites admin dashboard, select appearance, themes, get new then type in responsive in the search box and a few hundred will appear.

 Install the ones you like and cycle through them by using the live preview button, this lets you view your website as it would appear using that template, but without publishing it.